|Open Submission||Indexed||Peer Reviewed|

-The manuscript submitted into JTIARD will be screened for plagiarism using Turnitin with source exclusion threshold of 10 percent.
+The manuscript that submitted into this journal will be screened for plagiarism using Turnitin

 Review Process of Manuscript: Initial Review

 - Read the abstract to be sure that you have the expertise to review the article.
-Don’t be afraid to say no to reviewing an article if there is a good reason.
+Don’t be afraid to say no to reviewing an article if there is the good reason.

 - Read information provided by the journal for reviewers so you will know: a) The type of manuscript (e.g., a review article, technical note, original research) and the journal’s expectations/parameters for that type of manuscript.; b) Other journal requirements that the manuscript must meet (e.g., length, citation style).

 - Know the journal’s scope and mission to make sure that the topic of the paper fits in the scope.